Review Archives and Special Collection's policies before you visit.

 Most important to know:

-Archives and Special Collections is located on the third floor of University libraries and open Monday-Friday 8-5.
-Please call, email or stop by if you have questions about our collections.
-Appointments are encouraged but not necessary.
+Archives and Special Collections is located on the third floor of University libraries.
+Please contact us if you have questions about our collections.

 Archives and Special Collections contains historic materials with strengths in the study of the northern plains relating to:

 USD Archives and Special Collections houses the rare books, manuscript collections and institutional archives for the University of South Dakota.
 Materials are gathered into several collections based on content and subject.

 Chilson Collection includes materials (mostly books) related to local history, South Dakota history, Native American cultures and western expansion of the United States.

 Mahoney Music Collection is one of the most complete collections in the US pertaining to the violin and violin family of instruments.

 Richardson Collection includes the majority of the manuscript collections focusing on South Dakota's cultural, political and economic history.

 USD Archives holds the records of the academic and administrative departments of USD as well as materials relating to the activities of students, faculty and alumni.